Touring Bikes Available in/near Madison, Wisconsin

 Other touring bikes.
 These could all use an easier low gear.

-- Co-op Cycles ADV 1.1 has hydraulic brakes, which is not great for touring.
+Co-op Cycles ADV 1.1 unfortunately has hydraulic brakes.

 Before you leave this page, I also want to let you know that Southwest Wisconsin offers some of the best conditions in the U.S. for bike touring!
 Also known as the "Driftless" area, the topography is interesting, the numerous back roads are lightly traveled, the scenery is spectacular, the downhills are fun, the small towns can be sweet, and there's a fair amount of camping.
 There are lots of hiking and canoeing opportunities along the way, too.